What's New for the 2005 Acura NSX? Now entering its fifteenth year of production, the aluminum-bodied Acura NSX receives no changes for 2005.

 NSX was originally engineered during Bush Sr.'s administration

-Editor's Advice: Unusual indeed is the automobile that can survive for more than a decade without significant change and still remain an enticing prospect.
-The 2004 Acura NSX is such an automobile.
-Though short on power compared to even the lowly Ford Mustang Mach 1, the 290-horse (252 if the SportShift sequential automatic is specified), mid-engined NSX is also remarkably short on curb weight, making it agile, responsive, and a wonderful dance partner on a twisting two-lane road.
+Editor's Advice: Unusual indeed is the automobile that can survive for well over a decade without significant change and still remain an enticing prospect.
+The 2005 Acura NSX is such an automobile.
+Though short on power compared to even the lowly Ford Mustang GT, the 290-horse (252 if the SportShift sequential automatic is specified), mid-engined NSX is also remarkably short on curb weight, making it agile, responsive, and a wonderful dance partner on a twisting two-lane road.
 Sure, the price is steep, but what cost icon ownership?

 "Since 1995, we've helped millions of customers get connected to a local Car.com Accredited

 Dealer for up-front auto pricing and a no-hassle